Employment tribunal: Judiciary

 The Employment Judge may decide a case with two lay individuals known as non-legal members.
 Depending on the type of the hearing, there will also be a clerk present to assist with administration.

 Controversies

 Prevalence of unpaid awards

 The Taylor Review referred to "widespread concerns about the number of employment tribunal awards that go unpaid" and reported that government-commissioned research undertaken in 2013 had shown that, following enforcement action taken by an individual, 34% of employment tribunal awards in England and Wales and 46% in Scotland remained unpaid.
 In December 2018 the Department for Business, Energy and Industrial Strategy introduced a "naming scheme" to exert reputational pressure on employers who fail to pay awards.
 Only awards of £200 or more are affected by the scheme.
+However, in October 2025, an investigation found that three quarters of people who used the scheme to enforce tribunal awards and settlements did not get their money, They asked for help to recover awards and legally binding settlements totalling more than £46 million.
+Nearly £36 million of that has gone unpaid.
+The government had issued fines worth £9.6m to companies that failed to pay tribunal awards, but only collected £95,000 – less than 1%.

 Fees

 In July 2013 the system was changed so that a fee of £160 or £250 must be paid by the individual when starting their employment tribunal and a further payment of £230 or £950 for the actual hearing.

 This led to a sharp decline in the number of tribunal cases in the following 12 months.

 In July 2017, the Supreme Court ruled that the employment tribunal fees were unlawful.
 The Ministry of Justice subsequently announced it would cease to charge the fees and refund those already paid.

 In January 2024, the Ministry of Justice launched a consultation on the reintroduction of fees for both the employment tribunal and the employment appeal tribunal.
 It proposed a single fee of £55 to issue a claim at the employment tribunal, but no hearing fee.
 Similarly, an appellant at the employment appeal tribunal would incur a £55 fee, and no hearing fee.
 The consultation referred to an intended implementation date of November 2024.